 Instructions

-- Add flour, yoghurt, oil and salt to a bowl and mix until you form a dough.
+- Add the flour, yoghurt, oil and salt to a bowl and mix until a soft dough forms.